RailsEventStore/rails_event_store/railseventstore.org/README.md

 ## Publishing the docs

-Documenation and website is deployed continuously and automatically from `master` branch by Travis-CI.
+Documentation and website are deployed continuously and automatically from the `master` branch by Travis-CI.

 ## About